micamash/cosmic-box/README.md

 ### Continued development

 My next step is finishing the "Add to Wishlist" buttons and the wishlists page.
+I will also being turning some portions into individual components such as the footer and search bar.

 ## Author